 Sousa graduated from Western Connecticut State University in 1998 with a bachelor’s degree in political science, and earned his master’s degree in education for school counseling at George Mason University in 2006.
 He currently works as a school counselor at Chantilly High School in Chantilly, Va., and resides in Fairfax, Va., with his wife Suzanne, son Cameron, and daughter Addison.

-Deanna Keil completed her ninth season on the CUA coaching staff this past fall.
+Deanna Keil completed her tenth season on the CUA coaching staff this past fall.
 She returned to her alma mater in 2009 after enjoying an extremely successful playing career from 2002 to 2005.
 During that time she was a four-year starting defender for the Cardinals, leading her team to a school-record 18 wins, a conference championship, and a trip to the NCAA Tournament as a senior captain.

 As an assistant coach at CUA, Keil has been instrumental in helping the Cardinals win three conference championships along with advancing to the Second Round of the NCAA Tournament in 2014 and 2015.
 She is also very involved off the field coordinating all of the program's alumnae relations events.